July 15, 2020

 There are many different digital learning tools available today that technologically support the development and implementation of eLearning programs, from the simplest to complex systems supported by large databases.

 Individual tools can be specialized and used only for individual tasks (for content preparation, assessment, etc.) that come into play in eLearning, or they are integrated systems with the ability to perform a large number of diverse tasks.

 By digital education tools, we mean LMS and authoring tools.
 LMS are digital tools that enable the preparation and presentation of online material, various communication systems, testing, assessment of participants’ knowledge, monitoring of participants in the learning process, and their progress and eLearning program management, all in one package in some standard formats.

 Years ago, it was necessary to know how to program to create e-learning programs.
 Now, however, there are more and more tools that can be learned by those who are not computer experts.
-Such tools enable the rapid development of eLearning programs.
+Such tools enable the rapid content development of eLearning programs.
 There are tools available on the market that allow complete preparation of material in lessons and its conversion into a web version, which can then be placed in the LMS.
 Some tools allow you to add elements or functions of eLearning, such as interactions, quizzes, and tracking the progress of participants.
 Such tools enable the rapid preparation of content for e-learning, but this requires caution and careful use of technological possibilities in the design of the program, as there is a risk that the final product will look more like an online presentation of certain content rather than e-education.